Javiton2005/boveda/Clase/ARCO/Topic 2.md

 ![[Pasted image 20241009200530.png]]
 ![[Pasted image 20241009200543.png]]

+---
 ### Design elements of an ISA

+==Six Basic elements that differentiate some sets from others==
+1. Number of addresses
+	- Number of addresses: number or explicit references to operand in arithmetic of logic operations,
+	- They may have 0 1 2 3[#Number of Addresses]
+2. Operand location
+	- The data to be operated on may be in memory, but also in internal register of the processor or even in the instruction itself.
+	- The location of the data is specified by using an addressing mode.
+3. Addressing modes
+	- Is the location of the data
+	- there a multiple to fetch data in memory, differ in size needed and time it takes.
+4. Instruction number and types
+	- Arithmetic instructions:
+		- add
+		- sub
+		- mult
+		- div
+	- Logic instruction
+		- and
+		- or
+		- comp
+	- Data transfer instructions
+		- load
+		- store
+		- move
+	- Flow control
+		- Jump
+		- BEQ
+		- BNE
+	- I/O instruction
+5. Data size and types
+	- Integers 8, 15, 32
+	- Floating point of 32, 64, 128 bits
+	- Binary coded
+	- ASCII Chars
+6. Machine format
+	Instructions in a ISA must be encoded in binary, is called machine format
+	- Fixed size
+	- variable size
 ### Operand Types
+Number of Addresses
+- 3 address architecture:
+	ADD position_store = num1 + num2
+- 2 address architecture:
+	The instruction specifies two operands, one also acts as the result.
+	ADD (Storing point/num1) + (num2)
+- 1 address architecture:
+	Uses a special-purpose register called Accumulator (a) ADD num2
+- 0 address architecture:
+	They uses the stack to operate operations
+	ADD --> Top of stack + Top of stack - 1 = top of stack
 ### Operation Types
+Data can be found in three different places
+- In the very instruction itself (constant data)
+- In CPU internal registers
+- In Memory
 ### Addressing Modes
 ### Number of addresses
 ### Machine Format